About Selendy & Gay PLLC

 Litigation’s Shiny New Penny

 In 2018, two Quinn Emmanuel legends decided to break away from the firm to form litigation boutique Selendy & Gay.
-The firm’s founding partners include litigation heavy weights Jennifer Selendy, Phillipe Selendy, and Faith Gay.
-Jennifer Selendy has been named an “Elite Boutique Trailblazer” by National Law Journal, and Philippe Selendy has earned such titles as the “Man Who Took on Wall Street,” and “Grand Prize Litigator of the Year.”
+The firm’s founding partners include litigation heavy weights Jennifer Selendy, David Elsberg, Phillipe Selendy, and Faith Gay.
+Jennifer Selendy and David Elsberg have been named “Elite Boutique Trailblazers” by National Law Journal, and Philippe Selendy has earned such titles as the “Man Who Took on Wall Street,” and “Grand Prize Litigator of the Year.”
 Faith Gay previously served as co-chair of Quinn’s National Trial Practice and was the chief of special prosecutions in the Eastern District of New York.
 The founding partners didn’t come alone, however—they brought eight additional Quinn colleagues along to achieve the goal of opening a client-centered firm.

 Big Clients, Big Stakes, Big Wins